hectorcorrea/fedora4/README.md

 Requirements
 ------------
-These demos have been tested with Fedora 4 beta 1 and beta 2.
+These demos have been tested with Fedora 4 beta 4.

-* Download Fedora 4 Beta 2 "One-Click Run" from https://wiki.duraspace.org/display/FF/Fedora+4.0+Beta+2+Release+Notes
+* Download Fedora 4 Beta 4 "One-Click Run" from https://wiki.duraspace.org/display/FF/Fedora+4.0+Beta+4+Release+Notes
-* Run it via `open fcrepo-webapp-4.0.0-beta-01-jetty-console.war` (You need Java 8 installed for this to run)
+* Run it via `open fcrepo-webapp-4.0.0-beta-04-jetty-console.war` (You need Java 8 installed for this to run)
 * Click "Start" on the prompt to start Fedora.
 By default Fedora will listen on port 8080.

 At this point you should be able to go browse to http://localhost:8080/rest/ and see the the Fedora web interface.